IBM/dbb/zBuilder/FileNameBaseVariable/README.md

 ## Creating a `${FILE_NAME_BASE}` variable
 Another useful build file name element is the file name base of a build file.
 This can be useful when trying to locate or reference a file whose name is based on the build file base name.
 For example, when building program `epsnbrvl.cbl` you may also need to copy a JCL file called `epsnbrvl.jcl` to a dataset as part of the build process.
 As of DBB 3.0.2, there currently is not a variable that just contains the file base name element.

-This step task will create a new file variable that will be available to all steps that are defined after this step in the `steps:` list.
+This step task will create a new variable for a language task that will be available to all steps that are defined after this step in the `steps:` list.

 | File Variable | Description
 --- | ---